Background pattern

 In case of accidental overdose, consult your doctor or go to the nearest emergency center.

-Although you may be feeling better, do not stop taking febuxostat, unless your doctor tells you to.
-If you stop taking febuxostat, your uric acid levels may increase again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.
+Even if you feel better, do not stop taking febuxostat, unless your doctor tells you to.
+If you stop taking febuxostat, uric acid levels may rise again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.

 Stop taking this medicine and contact your doctor immediately or go to the nearest hospitalif you experience any of the following rare side effects (may affect up to 1 in 1000 people), as you may experience a severe allergic reaction: